poudyalankit/UniTalk/README.md

-Certainly!
-Below is the README with an additional section for showcasing a GIF of UniTalk in action:

----

 # UniTalk: Auto-Translating Chat Platform 🌐

 UniTalk is a chat platform designed to break language barriers, providing real-time auto-translations for seamless conversations.
 Built with a React frontend using Next.js (in TypeScript) and a Python backend integrated with Flask, LibreTranslate, Socket.io, and SQLite.